 8. Prime the Gun

 Priming the grease gun ensures that it’s ready to perform when you need it.
 To do so, pump the handle until grease begins to flow.
 Use the rag you have on hand to catch the grease.

-Check out all the lubrication equipment available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on grease guns, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the lubrication equipment available on NAPAOnline or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on grease guns and how to find the best automotive grease gun for your needs, chat with a knowledgeable expert at your local NAPA Auto Parts store.